 - Malware attacks: Keyloggers, stealers, and other malware are used to expose user passwords, giving attackers account access.

-These methods used in ATO can lead to many account takeover scenarios, with the most common being the following 5:
+The methods discussed above are used in ATO and can lead to many account takeover scenarios, with the most common being the following 5:

 Subscriber Identity Module (SIM) Swap